ZeroMemoryEx/U-Boat/README.md

 * inspired from German naval tactic `Wolfpack` in ww2

 ### Notes :
-* the malware target Ukraine by default you can choose other country from the macros list in header file or create new one if it not exist .
+* the malware target Ukraine by default you can choose other countries from the macros list in header file or create new one if it not exist .
 * It has to be run as Administrator in order to work , the shellcodes has been modified for this task so they get executed from the very beginning.
 ```diff
 - after running this malware the recovery will be impossible